ZTO Express (Cayman) Inc. (NYSE:ZTO) Shares Sold by Korea Investment CORP

-Korea Investment CORP cut its stake in ZTO Express (Cayman) Inc. (NYSE:ZTO – Free Report) by 6.9% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Korea Investment CORP cut its holdings in shares of ZTO Express (Cayman) Inc. (NYSE:ZTO – Free Report) by 6.9% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 284,987 shares of the transportation company’s stock after selling 21,200 shares during the period.
-Korea Investment CORP’s holdings in ZTO Express (Cayman) were worth $8,168,000 at the end of the most recent reporting period.
+Korea Investment CORP’s holdings in ZTO Express (Cayman) were worth $8,168,000 at the end of the most recent quarter.

-Several other institutional investors have also recently added to or reduced their stakes in the stock.
-Green Court Capital Management Ltd increased its position in shares of ZTO Express (Cayman) by 1.0% in the 1st quarter.
-Green Court Capital Management Ltd now owns 10,358,695 shares of the transportation company’s stock worth $296,880,000 after purchasing an additional 104,680 shares during the last quarter.
-National Pension Service lifted its position in shares of ZTO Express (Cayman) by 24.6% during the first quarter.
-National Pension Service now owns 105,798 shares of the transportation company’s stock worth $3,008,000 after purchasing an additional 20,882 shares during the last quarter.
-Profund Advisors LLC grew its stake in ZTO Express (Cayman) by 1.5% in the first quarter.
-Profund Advisors LLC now owns 60,683 shares of the transportation company’s stock worth $1,739,000 after purchasing an additional 872 shares in the last quarter.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in ZTO.
+Green Court Capital Management Ltd raised its stake in ZTO Express (Cayman) by 1.0% in the first quarter.
+Green Court Capital Management Ltd now owns 10,358,695 shares of the transportation company’s stock valued at $296,880,000 after buying an additional 104,680 shares during the last quarter.
+National Pension Service boosted its stake in ZTO Express (Cayman) by 24.6% in the 1st quarter.
+National Pension Service now owns 105,798 shares of the transportation company’s stock worth $3,008,000 after purchasing an additional 20,882 shares in the last quarter.
+Profund Advisors LLC grew its position in ZTO Express (Cayman) by 1.5% during the 1st quarter.
+Profund Advisors LLC now owns 60,683 shares of the transportation company’s stock worth $1,739,000 after purchasing an additional 872 shares during the last quarter.
 Nomura Asset Management Co.
-Ltd. increased its holdings in ZTO Express (Cayman) by 6.8% in the first quarter.
+Ltd. increased its stake in ZTO Express (Cayman) by 6.8% during the 1st quarter.
 Nomura Asset Management Co.
-Ltd. now owns 40,700 shares of the transportation company’s stock valued at $1,166,000 after buying an additional 2,600 shares during the last quarter.
-Finally, Perseverance Asset Management International lifted its holdings in ZTO Express (Cayman) by 140.7% during the 1st quarter.
+Ltd. now owns 40,700 shares of the transportation company’s stock valued at $1,166,000 after purchasing an additional 2,600 shares in the last quarter.
+Finally, Perseverance Asset Management International raised its holdings in shares of ZTO Express (Cayman) by 140.7% in the first quarter.
 Perseverance Asset Management International now owns 2,236,320 shares of the transportation company’s stock worth $64,093,000 after buying an additional 1,307,300 shares during the last quarter.
-41.68% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 41.68% of the company’s stock.

 ZTO Express (Cayman) Price Performance